hcuri/skool-mvp-gitops/README.md

 - Use an ingress/mesh that supports weighting (NGINX Ingress, AWS ALB Ingress Controller, Istio/Linkerd).
 - Manage Rollout spec and image tags via GitOps; ArgoCD syncs desired state; Rollouts controller shifts traffic.
 For this MVP, we stick with rolling updates but can add blue/green or canary incrementally as needed.

+## Observability
+- ArgoCD deploys `kube-prometheus-stack` (Prometheus, Alertmanager, Grafana) via `applications/observability.yaml` into the `observability` namespace.
+- `skool-mvp-api` exposes `/metrics` (Prometheus format) and is scraped via a ServiceMonitor (enabled in `environments/dev/skool-mvp-api/values.yaml`).
+- Grafana (exposed as a LoadBalancer for the MVP) can be used to build a simple RED dashboard (requests, errors, latency) for the API.

 ## CI/CD note
 - API repo (`skool-mvp-api`): GitHub Actions builds/pushes `hcuri/skool-mvp-api:${{ github.sha }}` on `main` and opens a PR here to bump the dev image tag.